EfresBR/G4iMGrinder/README.md

 # G4-iM Grinder
 G4-iM Grinder is a fast, robust and highly adaptable algorithm.
 It is capable of locating, identifying, qualifying and quantifying DNA and RNA potential quadruplex structures, such as G-quadruplex, i-Motifs and their higher order versions.

+Read the open-access paper: [G4-iM Grinder: when size and frequency matter.
+G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://)

 <img src="images/Abstract.png" align="middle" height="500" />

 Please report in the issue section if you find bugs, problems or wish to see some features added.

-###       G4-iM Grinder's Results
+###       G4-iM Grinder's quadruplex database
-The genomic results of humans and 49 other pathogenic species can be found through a [one drive link](https://1drv.ms/u/s!AvVGQg2rNIwDgSLY11SVpU3ysfVG?e=2mba6N)(as the file was to large to be hosted in github).
-Please report in the issue section if the link is broken.

-The 1.5 Gb .RAR compressed file hosts four RData images of the results.

-1. `hg39PQS.RData` for Human G-based PQS analysis
-2. `hg39PiMS.RData` for Human C-based PiMS analysis
-3. `NonHumanPQS.RData` for non-human G-based PQS analysis
-4. `NonHumanPiMS.RData` for non-human C-based PiMS analysis.
+800 more known to form and known to not form Quadruplex and i-Motif sequences were upload to G4-iM Grinder. fix more (......................................)

 ###       Package prerequisites
 G4-iM Grinder can be download from github: EfresBR/G4iMGrinder.
 G4-iM Grinder requires the installation of other CRAN based and Bioconductor packages.
 Please, ensure all required packages are installed and R version is at least 3.6.1.
-G4-iM Grinder was successfully downloaded and tested in MacOS 10.12.6, Windows 10 (x64), Ubuntu 18.04.2 (x64), Mint 19.1 (x64) and Fedora-workstation 30 whilst running R 3.6.1 and R studio 1.2.1335.
+G4-iM Grinder was successfully downloaded and tested in MacOS 10.12.6, Windows 10 (x64), Ubuntu 18.04.2 (x64), Mint 19.1 (x64) and Fedora-workstation 30 whilst running R 3.6.1 and R studio 1.2.5001.
 In Linux based systems, the installation of devtools may require further effort ([Check this link](https://stackoverflow.com/questions/20923209/problems-installing-the-devtools-package)).
 Other OS including x86 systems have not been tested.
 ```ruby

 pck <- c("stringr", "stringi", "plyr", "seqinr", "stats", "parallel", "doParallel", "beepr", "stats4", "devtools", "dplyr", "BiocManager")